jemisonf/jemisonf.github.io/_projects/msgr.md

 Basically, the app uses three services:

 * An api server that serves data to the user, built in Flask
-* A static content server that serves static content, using Nginx
+* A content server that serves static content, using Nginx
 * A mariadb database running on Amazon RDS